 Duration: 2 hours

-I tried ice fishing on a frozen lake, albeit not in Saariselka but in Saimaa.
+I tried ice fishing in Finland on a frozen lake, albeit not in Saariselka but in Saimaa.
 But the experience is similar.
 Lakes and rivers are an excellent source of food in Lapland.
 In summer, it’s similar to fishing the way we do, but when the water freezes in winter, people use a different fishing technique to catch fish!

 Take an ice-fishing safari to a frozen lake where you’ll enjoy fishing even if you don’t know how to do it!
 You can reach there by either snowmobile or reindeer.
 Then it is time to break the ice and try your luck at ice fishing while your guide prepares a delicious outdoor meal over fire.
 It is a perfect way to warm up and chat.